The CAF’s founders recruited me to promote their nascent idea, and I stuck about for the organisation’s first two years.

 to engage with students, not sponsors

-We wound up with a look built on photography from the region, with a simple negative space logo and typography inspired by newspapers, which had an outsized role in twentieth century cross-cultural contact.
+Our look was built on photography from the region, with a simple negative space logo and typography inspired by newspapers, which had an outsized role in twentieth century cross-cultural contact.

 Our ad campaigns entered a crowded space and caused a small stir.
 In 2018 our well-received physical poster campaign poked fun at career-culture with lines like ‘Probably not relevant to your CV’, set in white block text on a rich yellow background.

-In 2019, we ran an all-digital campaign, in which bucolic central Asian figures cut from gloriously-staged Prokudin-Gorsky photographs were PS-ed into cinematic shots of the duller parts of the uni campus.
+In 2019, we ran an all-digital campaign, in which figures cut from Prokudin-Gorsky photographs were PS-ed into cinematic shots of the duller parts of the uni campus.